tarleb/jats-con-2022/paper.md

 # Markup Conversion

 Below we demonstrate how a the conversion takes plance by examining some key document structures and how they are represented in Markdown and converted to JATS.
-This can should not be understood as a complete reference, but as a few examples to demonstrate the general system capabilities.
+This should not be understood as a complete reference, but as a few examples to demonstrate the general system capabilities.